stgisi414/Learntube/bugs.md

 Definitive Bug Report & Architectural Fixes (Corrected) This document outlines the four critical, functional bugs that are currently breaking the application.

-Bug 1: The Scrolling Teleprompter is Not Scrolling This is the most complex UI bug, preventing the app from delivering the intended guided reading experience.
+Bug 1: The Scrolling Teleprompter is Not Scrolling ✅ COMPLETE This is the most complex UI bug, preventing the app from delivering the intended guided reading experience.

 Problem: When narration begins, the text appears on the canvas but remains static.
 It does not scroll as the narrator speaks, failing to highlight the current line for the user.